jmcerrejon/misapuntesde/src/2024/06/best_roadmaps_for_programming_languages_2024_edition.md

 I will leave you with another great resource called *Exercism*: A platform that provides coding exercises for different programming languages.
 Practice your skills and learn new languages.

 Link: [exercism.org](https://exercism.org)

+## DSA

+Too many devs always recommend learning Data Structures and Algorithms with the *Princeton University* courses ([Part I](https://www.coursera.org/learn/algorithms-part1), [Part II](https://www.coursera.org/learn/algorithms-part2)).
+I'm not a big fan of that course and they are a bit boring.

+If you are interested in this topic, you really should check the roadmap from [Techie Delight](https://www.techiedelight.com/data-structures-and-algorithms-problems/).
+They have a lot of resources and tutorials with practical examples.

 ## Final thoughts